What is God calling me to do?

 A number of Presbyterian colleges have developed Christian vocation programs that explore issues of ethics, leadership, work and faith.

-Church leaders in Wilmington, Del., are working with staff from the Career and Personal Counseling Service in Charlotte, N.C., to provide an opportunity for high school students in their area to explore their vocation.
+Church leaders in Wilmington, Delaware, are working with staff from the Career and Personal Counseling Service in Charlotte, North Carolina, to provide an opportunity for high school students in their area to explore their vocation.

 The Presbyterian Church (U.S.A.)’s Young Adult Volunteer Program gives young adults service experience in the United States and overseas, as well as vocational guidance.